nayotamafaza/WA-/README.md

 # WhatsApp Key/DB Extractor
 Allows WhatsApp users to extract their cipher key and databases on non-rooted Android 13 or lower devices.
+> [!TIP]

-# Crypt15 encrypted_backup.key is now supported!
+> Crypt15 encrypted_backup.key is now supported!

 # CAUTION (READ BEFORE PROCEED)
+> [!CAUTION]
-**By default, this script use the old WhatsApp APK from WhatsApp.com (in Web Archive), use it at your own risk.**
+> **By default, this script use the old WhatsApp APK from WhatsApp.com (in Web Archive), use it at your own risk.**

+> [!IMPORTANT]
-## Always create a backup through the official WhatsApp app if possible before trying!!!!!
-Or you risk lossing all your data...
+> Always create a backup through the official WhatsApp app if possible before trying or you risk lossing all your data...

 ## APK Integrity
 Checksum are as follows: